anishathalye/periscope/README.md

 automatically, so this command only needs to be used if you use some other program (e.g. coreutils `rm`) and want to remove missing files from the database.
-This command does not re-analyze files, so if you've made substantial changes to the filesystem, it's best to do a fresh `psc scan`.
+This command does not re-analyze files, so if you've made substantial changes to the filesystem, like moving files around or adding new files, it's best to do a `psc scan` of the relevant directories.

 **`psc finish` deletes the duplicate database**